ethpandaops/spamoor/README.md

   -h, --rpchost stringArray      The RPC host to send transactions to.
       --rpchost-file string      File with a list of RPC hosts to send transactions to.
   -s, --seed string              The child wallet seed.
-      --tipfee uint              Max tip per gas to use in large transactions (in gwei) (default 2) --trace                    Run the script with tracing output -v, --verbose                  Run the script with verbose output
+      --tipfee uint              Max tip per gas to use in gasburner transactions (in gwei) (default 2) --trace                    Run the script with tracing output -v, --verbose                  Run the script with verbose output
 ```